BKV 2013 - Judges Comments

 September - filmshow to be announced

-St Johns PCC - has organised a number of fund-raising events throughout the year including a walking quiz and a silent auction.
+St Johns PCC - has organised a number of fund-raising events throughout the year including a walking quiz and a promise auction.

 Fairtrade Market- a regular market is held at the Village Hall, along with local produce sales.